mlieberman85/talks/2023-11-14-doxnyc/presentation.md

 - Platform Engineering
   - Build your organization's IT like a set of APIs and services.
-- Further standardization in the sapce
+- Further standardization in the space

 ---